markcarline/CoderDojo/raspberry pi build/readme.txt

 + set desktop wallpaper to "codeclub.jpg" should be in folder:
 /usr/share/rpd-wallpaper

+8) Restore example "3 door" world in minecraft cd /home/pi/CoderDojo/utils
+./resetworld.sh
++ start minecraft and check we only see one world and that world has three doors

-8) Setup some libraries for project05 - fourletter-phat
+9) Setup some libraries for project05 - fourletter-phat
 NOTE: See notes from: https://github.com/pimoroni/fourletter-phat curl https://get.pimoroni.com/fourletterphat | bash

-9) Setup some libraries for project08 - pibrella:
+10) Setup some libraries for project08 - pibrella:
 NOTE: See notes from: https://github.com/pimoroni/pibrella curl -sS get.pimoroni.com/pibrella | bash

-10) Change a few minor tweeks:
+11) Change a few minor tweeks:
 - Start "file manager" and change view perferences so that "view as detailed list"

-11) Created backup of "00" MicroSD card image as:
+12) Created backup of "00" MicroSD card image as:
 CoderDoJo_Build_v4-01.img